Learning to Walk With Less: A Dyna-Style Approach to Quadrupedal Locomotion: Method

+We formulate the continuous control problem in discrete time at each timestep $k$.
+Given the absence of exteroceptive sensors, the system is treated as a Partially Observable Markov Decision Process (POMDP).
+However, since training is restricted to flat terrains, we assume that the observation $o_k$ provides a sufficiently informative representation to be treated as a Markovian state $s_k = o_k$.

-Assuming full observability of the system, meaning that all states are directly observable, as considered in the baseline approaches, we model the problem as a Markov decision process (MDP).
-Before addressing the decision-making problem, we define the tuple $(S, A, p, r)$ that specifies our problem, where $S$ is the set of possible states, $A$ is the set of possible actions, $p(s_{k+1} | s_k, a_k)$ represents the transition function, and $r(s_k, a_k)$ defines the reward function.
-The goal of RL is to find the best policy $\pi^*$ that maximizes the expected discounted sum of rewards, using a discount factor $\gamma \in [0, 1]$, over the configuration defined by the tuple:
+With that, we define the tuple $(S, A, p, r)$ that specifies our problem, where $S$ is the set of possible states, $A$ is the set of possible actions, $p(o_{k+1} | o_k, a_k)$ represents the transition function, and $r(o_k, a_k)$ defines the reward function.
+The goal of RL is to find the best policy $\pi^*$ that maximizes the expected discounted sum of rewards, using a discount factor $\gamma \in [0, 1)$, over the configuration defined by the tuple:

+The optimization of $\pi$ is performed using PPO, an on-policy algorithm that employs a clipped surrogate objective to ensure that the policy update remains within a trust region~\cite{schulman2015trust}, preventing the updated policy from deviating excessively from the behavior policy used for data collection.